deep-foundation/deep-chain/docs/run_validator.md

-# Join cyber as a Validator
+# Join deepchain as a Validator

 ## Prepare your server